 I received my Bachelors in psychology from Brigham Young University in 1975 where I graduated summa cum laude and was nominated Valedictorian of the College of Social Sciences.
 I spent a year in graduate study in the field of Organizational Behavior at BYU before going to the University of Minnesota to complete a Ph.D. in Psychology.

-An outdoor enthusiast, volunteer in my church and father of four adult children, I reside in Littleton, CO with my wife, Judy.
+An outdoor enthusiast, volunteer in my church and father of four adult children, I now reside in Cedar City, Utah with my wife, Judy.